Yamato-Security/hayabusa/README.md

 The Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.

+## Dates with most detections categorized by level

+A summary of the dates with the most detections categorized by level (`critical`, `high`, etc...).

 # Hayabusa Rules